Installation Guide#

 These are available via the Ubuntu apt-repos and can be installed via the terminal:

-sudo apt-get install python3-pip python3-vcstool
+sudo apt-get install python3-vcstool curl

 Before installing PyCRAM you need to setup a ROS workspace into which PyCRAM can be cloned.